aws-samples/aws-generativeai-partner-samples/aerospike/README.md

 ### Environment variables setup

 You can set the environment variables in the Jupyter Notebook.
+Setup your access key and secret key and provide below where it says `YOUR_AWS_ACCESS_KEY` and `YOUR_AWS_SECRET_KEY`

 ```jupyter
 % env AVS_HOST="YOUR_AVS_HOST"